Dog Behaviorist, Trainer, Author & Speaker

 It Became Clear to Me

-I remember the first moment when I felt that little tapping on my shoulder saying, “Wake Up … you’re in for a Change.”
-It was during the month of April when I was teaching a group class at my training facility.
-All of a sudden, as I neared this class’s graduation, I got choked up.
+I remember the first moment I felt that little tapping on my shoulder saying, “Wake up … you’re in for a change.”
+It was during the month of April, while I was teaching a group class at my training facility.
+As I neared this class’s graduation, I got choked up.
 But what was I choked up about?
 This kept happening, and it happened in a few different classes.
 How strange!!!

 I could not even count how many classes I have graduated over my 39 years, and I had never felt choked up before.
 I asked myself, “What is this about?
 Why am I choked up?”
 Instantly I knew the answer.
 This feeling of being choked up is how it feels when you’re supposed to say goodbye.